CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 39: February 28th, 2017

+**Today's Progress**: Lessons 5 of Javascript30

+**Thoughts**: Learning some felxbox today, my first time using this, and I was quite impressed.
+It's always good to brush up on my CSS which is very lacking.

 ### Day 38: February 27th, 2017

 **Today's Progress**: Lessons 3 and 4 of Javascript30